hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 :::

-* `prover_did`: is a deprecated, optional string that MUST NOT be provided when using other than legacy Indy AnonCreds Methods.
-Specifically, `prover_did` MUST NOT be provided if the [[ref: Credential Definition]] identifier and the [[ref:
+* `prover_did`: is a deprecated, optional string that MUST NOT be provided when using other than [legacy Indy AnonCreds Method].
-  Credential Definition]] Issuer identifier are URIs.
-  * The `prover_did` serves only as a string in the credential signing process to add entropy.
-  * If not provided, a 22-character random alphanumeric string is generated in its place by the [[ref: issuer]].
+  * If not provided, the [[ref: issuer]] generates a random alphanumeric string in its place.
+  * The `prover_did` is used during  credential signing to add entropy to the process.
+  * The `prover_did` is combined with the credential's revocation index (if present) and the result hashed to produce the `credential_context`.
+The `credential context` is used during credential signing and shared with the [[ref: holder]] in the issued credential as the value `m2`.
-  * Historically, in Aries agent implementations, the `prover_did` was populated by the [[ref: holder]] with a [[ref: DID]] they hold, such as the DIDComm peer-to-peer DID shared with the [[ref: issuer]] by the [[ref: holder]].
+  * Historically, in Aries agent implementations, the `prover_did` was populated by the [[ref: holder]] with a [[ref: DID]] they hold, usually the DIDComm peer-to-peer DID shared with the [[ref: issuer]] by the [[ref: holder]].
   However, the item is not verified by the [[ref: issuer]] as a DID nor as an identifier for the [[ref: holder]].
-It is not needed after credential signing.
+The value is not used after credential signing.
 * `cred_def_id`: The ID of the [[ref: Public Credential Definition]] on which the [[ref: Credential]] to be issued will be based.
 * `blinded_ms`: The [[ref: link secret]] in its blinded form.
 Described in detail in the section [Blinding the Link Secret](#blinding-the-link-secret) (below).
 * `blinded_ms_correctness_proof`: The [[ref: Blinded Secrets Correctness Proof]] of the blinded [[ref: link secret]].
 Described in detail in the section [The Blinded Link Secret Correctness Proof](#the-blinded-link-secret-correctness-proof) (below).
 * `nonce`: Used for preventing replay attacks and authentication between protocol steps. *Generation Process to be added*

+[legacy Indy AnonCreds Method]: https://hyperledger.github.io/anoncreds-methods-registry/#hyperledger-indy-legacy-anoncreds-method

 Once constructed, the [[ref: holder]] sends the [[ref: Credential Request]] to the [[ref: issuer]], who then can reply to the [[ref: holder]] by sending an issued credential.